 When you have gout, your blood has too much uric acid, a substance your body makes when it breaks down food.
 Over time, the uric acid forms into crystals, which collect around joints.
 You may not have symptoms at first.
 But if the area gets inflamed, a gout attack happens, with swelling, redness, and intense pain.

-When uric acid levels in the bloodstream remain too high, more and more crystals are deposited.
-Gout becomes a chronic condition, leading to painful and disfiguring damage to joints.
+When uric acid levels in your blood stay too high, more and more crystals form around your joints.
+It can turn into a long-term condition, leading to painful and damaged joints.

-More frequent and longer-lasting flare-ups of gouty arthritis: As chronic gout gets worse, flare-ups occur more often and last longer.
-Over time, the inflammation causes permanent damage to bone and cartilage.
+- Flares happen more often and last longer.
+Over time, the inflammation causes lasting damage to bone and cartilage.

-Flare-ups in other parts of the body: In about half of all patients with gout, the first attack occurs in the joint at the base of the big toe.
-When chronic gout occurs, other joints may be affected, including the ankle and knee.
+- Flare-ups in other parts of your body.
+About half of people with gout have their first attack in the joint at the base of the big toe.
+When gout gets worse, it can affect other joints, including the ankle and knee.

-Nodules forming under the skin: Uric acid crystals may begin to be deposited in soft tissue, forming nodules called tophi.
-Tophi commonly appear on the hands, fingers, elbows, and ears, but they can appear almost anywhere on the body.
-Tophi can be very disfiguring.
-Chronic gout is sometimes referred to as tophaceous gout, because of the presence of tophi.
+- Bumps form under the skin.
+Uric acid crystals may start to collect in soft tissue, forming lumps called tophi.
+They often appear on the hands, fingers, elbows, and ears, but they can show up almost anywhere on the body.

-Kidney problems: Uric acid is normally eliminated by the kidneys.
-Kidney disease can cause uric acid build-up and gout.
-But excess uric acid can also damage kidneys.
-Kidney problems associated with chronic gout -- and signs that chronic gout is getting worse -- include gouty kidney, kidney stones, and kidney failure.
+- Kidney problems.
+Your kidneys normally get rid of uric acid in your body.
+But too much of it can also damage the organs.
+Kidney problems linked with gout -- and signs that gout is getting worse -- include gouty kidney, kidney stones, and kidney failure.